 Figure 13: Visitors to Cinemark theaters (Tableau)

 Further analysis is done among the identified Cinemark visitors to identify trends (constant, decreasing or increasing) with Cinemark location visits.
-Within the frequent bucket (about 2/5 of the previously identified frequent and light Cinemark visitors), the trends are promising; the largest group of visitors are classified as constantbucket and about 3 times as much in the increasing versus decreasing bucketclassification.
-This indicates Cinemark Theatres are seeing more individuals increasing their amount of visits then decreasing them.
+Within the frequent bucket (about 2/5 of the previously identified frequent and light Cinemark visitors), the trends are promising; the largest group of visitors are classified as constant; with 3 times as many respondents saying they are increasing their visits when compared with respondents decreasing their visits.

 For the light Cinemark visitors, an even larger portion identifies as constant visitors, but a very comparable number of both increasing and decreasing.
 This isn’t that surprising, as it would make sense as a survey respondent to identify as “light” when decreasing their amount Cinemark theater visits.